akononovicius/physRisk-content-repository/articles/2018/fb-contest.md

 Out of the 553
 guesses 92.5% (512) have guessed number 5.
 Why?
 Try to think of two number, which would sum to 3?
 At least I immediately think of 2 and 1.
-From this guess it is straightforward to arrive at two answers: 3 and 5.
+From this guess it is straightforward to arrive at to answer 5.
 Hence there were two comments suggesting that either of these can be answer.
 Notably there were five comments explaining why 5 is the only possible answer and no comments providing arguments for the other guesses.